michurin/human-readable-json-logging/README.md

 Raw message{"message": "valid json log record"}
 ```

-all that cases will be considered and output as wrong JSON.
+all that cases will be considered and reported as wrong JSON.

 Honestly, I have tried to implement smarter scanner.
 It's not a big deal, however,
 in fact, it is not convenient.
 For instance, it consider message like this `code=200`